Melbourne Wrongful Death Attorney

 Florida law requires that all four of the following elements be proved to constitute a wrongful death case:

-that a death occurred.
-This is easily proved with a death certificate.
+- that a death occurred.
+This is easily proven with a death certificate.

 Florida allows the following family members to file a claim for wrongful death:

-Florida statutes provide different types of compensation available to the children based on their age and dependency on the deceased.
-It is imperative that anyone who is seeking compensation for the loss of a loved one speak with a Melbourne or Titusville personal injury lawyer personal injury lawyer as soon as possible after a tragic event.
-In Florida, Statutes of Limitations apply to these types of cases, and delaying the hiring of a lawyer could keep you from recovering what’s rightfully yours in your wrongful death case.
+- Florida statutes provide different types of compensation available to the children based on their age and dependency on the deceased.
+It is imperative that anyone who is seeking compensation for the loss of a loved one speaks with a Melbourne wrongful death attorney as soon as possible after a tragic event.
+In Florida, Statutes of Limitations apply to these types of cases, and delaying the hiring of an injury lawyer could keep you from recovering what’s rightfully yours in your wrongful death case.

 Call Couture Law P.A. today at (321) 733-5703 to schedule a no-obligation consultation.